melharfi/CheatCodeLite/README.md

 or using nuget<br>
 Install-Package CheatCodeLite -Version 1.0.0

-Once it's done you can then use this code to start :
+Once it's done you can then use this code to start on a Winform:

 <img src="resources/sample1.PNG"><br>